Organisations we share data with

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information you do not need to do anything.
 If you do choose to opt out your confidential patient information will still be used to support your individual care.
 To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters.
 You can change your mind about your choice at any time.

 We have also signed up to the national information sharing protocol for the use of Child Protection Information Sharing (CP-IS) with the NHS.
 We are told when a child or unborn baby with a child protection plan (CPP) or looked after child status (LAC) is treated anywhere such as a hospital or NHS walk-in centre.

 We may introduce new technologies that use personal data like biometric scanners and body worn video cameras.
 A Data Protection Impact Assessment will be carried out to make sure we think about how we can keep any new data we collect, safe.

 Website and social media

 We will use the Internet to communicate with the public and promote public participation.
 Through our social media accounts and website, we will post photos, videos, and sound recordings of our work and events, which may sometimes include personal data.
 Although we often try to seek consent, this may not always be possible when capturing large crowds or public street scenes.
 If you are ever unhappy about being included in any of these publications, please contact us.

 Registration and authentication

-We may require you to register and be authenticated with us in order for you to access services e.g. My Account.
+We may require you to register and be authenticated with us in order for you to access services like My Account.
 Our privacy notice sets out our commitment to you when you access our services via the internet.

 E-newsletters and texts alerts

-Data you give us will not be used for sending you marketing e-newsletters or other electronic promotions e.g. text alerts, unless you have opted in to get them.
+Data you give us will not be used for sending you marketing e-newsletters or other electronic promotions such as text alerts, unless you have opted in to get them.
 We may send you service announcements in this way though.
 We will not send you any other information unless you have specifically opted to receive it.